rafael-santiago/kryptos/doc/INTERNALS.md

 (still following the chosen operation mode).
 The nice part is that almost always you should not worry about this parser/processor.
 Kryptos has a nice abstraction for doing it through its internal developer's dsl.

-The first thing to do in order to take advantage of it is to define a function pointer type that expresses the block encrypt/decrypt prototype followed by you:
+The first thing to do in order to take advantage of it is to define a function pointer type expressing the block encrypt/decrypt prototype followed by you:

 ```c